The Lie You Mistook for Truth

 Maybe the lie was that you were hard to love.

-But the deeper truth is that you were not met well.
+But the deeper truth is that you were not met with the care your heart deserved.

 Maybe the lie was that your voice did not matter.

-But the deeper truth is that your environment could not honor truth without discomfort.
+But the deeper truth is that some environments could not honor truth without discomfort.

 The moment you begin to see the difference, something loosens.